bad64/OpenFightStick/Ork/300x300mm/README.md

 ## Printing

-Print body file, adding pauses (or filament changes, it doesn't matter so long as it stops printing and parks the head out of the way) *at the start of the layer that will cover the nut holes*.
-There are a lot of Youtube videos about embedding nuts or magnets, both use the same process. **Remember to add support blockers to all the screw holes !!**
+Print the body first as one piece.
+Orientation doesn't really matter so long as you use the right kind of supports for your filament.

 Print the bottom plate, then whichever top plate you want.
-Use the same pause and support blockers method on the lever mounting holes if you plan on using one.

-If you do not wish to mount your board directly to the top plate, print it as-is, otherwise again you will need to add a pause and support blockers.
+If you plan on using a lever or mounting your board to the top plate, add support blockers to the nut holes and filament changes/pauses (it doesn't matter as long as the print head moves out of the way) **at the start of the layer that will cover the nuts**.

-**OPTIONAL:** Print the Surround and Support pieces for the Neutrik that you can find in [TODO: Link to be published]
+**OPTIONAL:** Print the Surround and Support pieces for the Neutrik that you can find in the root Common folder.

 ## Assembly

 > [!NOTE]
 > This is how *I* would proceed.
 At some point if you've made it this far I would assume you know your own DEX stat better than I do and can opt for a different build order.

+Use a soldering iron to add heat-set inserts to the holes.
+Let them cool down before attempting to screw anything in them so the plastic sets in.

 Open up the Neutrik connector and reverse it so that the USB-B connector faces outside.
 Mount the Neutrik connector to the frame.
 Use a wrench or pliers to tighten the nuts.